dataunlocker/save-analytics-from-content-blockers/readme.md

 Check the [test-static/index.html](test-static/index.html) file's code to see how to bind the proxied analytics to your front end.

+Later, you can containerize this repository and route the incoming traffic to `/gtm-proxy` path (for example) through this container in order to avoid analytics blocking.

 ## Configuration

 You can configure which third-parties to proxy/replace and how to do it in the config file.
 Find the actual configuration in [config.js](config.js) file: